CESRT is a locally organised team of international volunteers dedicated to providing support for both refugees and for local people on Chios.

 All the while the landings continued, and cooperation with local authorities led to a protocol for landings in which the provision of food, water, and dry clothes were included—provided by CESRT under the auspices of the various medical teams which attended, and now under the auspices of Offene Arme e.V., itself a registered NGO.

-CESRT is the only team that has been present at landings for all five years of this crisis.
+CESRT is the only team that has been present at landings for all four years of this crisis.
 Literally thousands of volunteers have rotated through this team and served ‘on call’ for landings 24/7.
 Their training on the ground and perseverance as a team has earned the respect of local authorities.
 Perhaps nothing indicates the growth of the team better than the change in ‘carstock’—the food, water & clothing items carried in cars for beach landings.
 Initially the total amount of carstock fit into one car.
 As of this writing it takes three cars to transport carstock for one landing.
 This is because in addition to food and water, we now provide a full set of clothes and blankets for each arriving person, as it can be a long time until they receive clothes in the camp.

 Stocks of clothes, toiletries, and hygiene kits have arrived by donation from all over the world.
 And consequently the warehouse moved from the basement of Sunrooms to a beach building in Karfas, then to a large hanger-like building near Thymiana, back to Karfas, and eventually to its current home in Thymiana.
 Sorting, re-sorting, packing, stocking and re-stocking clothes has been an ongoing mammoth task that every volunteer for CESRT has spent hours doing.
 And the payoff is a landing or distribution where a refugee or asylum seeker has been given a fresh dry set of clothes, the hope and care of human face-to-face contact and a need fulfilled.